cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 :php:func:`pr()` or :php:func:`debug()` functions to print it out if you want to see what it looks like.

-We use FlashComponent's ``__call`` magic method method to set a message to a session variable to be displayed on the page after redirection.
+We use FlashComponent's magic ``__call`` method to set a message to a session variable, which will be displayed on the page after redirection.
 In the layout we have ``<?= $this->Flash->render() ?>`` which displays the message and clears the corresponding session variable.
 The controller's :php:meth:`Cake\\Controller\\Controller::redirect` function redirects to another URL.
-The param ``['action' => 'index']`` translates to URL /articles i.e the index action of articles controller.
+The param ``['action' => 'index']`` translates to URL /articles i.e the index action of the articles controller.
 You can refer to :php:func:`Cake\\Routing\\Router::url()` function on the `API
 <http://api.cakephp.org>`_ to see the formats in which you can specify a URL for
 various CakePHP functions.